DictumMortuum/transifex/README.md

 ### Return value

-The client returns 0 on success, and 1 if any error has been encountered.
+The client returns 0 on success, and 1 if any error has been encountered during the retrieval of the data from the endpoint.

 ```
 $ node index.js > /dev/null